Devy99/lowbit-quantization/README.md

 ## Datasets and other materials
 All the results and materials from our work are available in our [Zenodo repository](https://doi.org/10.5281/zenodo.13752774).

 In particular, you can find the following folders:
-- **models**: contains the checkpoints for our  8, 4, 3, and 2 bit CodeLlama and DeepSeek Coder models described in RQ1.
-- **datasets**: includes the random, mixed, and code calibration datasets analyzed in RQ2.
+- **datasets**: includes the random, mixed, and code calibration datasets analyzed in RQ2 and the Python/Java McEval benchmarks.
-- **predictions**: we provide completions of all analyzed models for each experiment in MultiPL-E-compatible files.
+- **predictions**: we provide completions of all analyzed models for each experiment and benchmark in MultiPL-E-compatible files.
 Each folder contains `*.json.gz` files with all model's predictions for each task, as well as `*.results.json.gz` files with the test results for each completion.
-- **results**: contains the accuracies of the evaluated models as well as the results of statistical tests.
+- **results**: contains the accuracies of the evaluated models as well as the results of statistical tests on both MultiPL-E and McEval benchmarks.

 ## Replication of the results